Kamaleswaran-Lab/Sepy2.0/docs/configuration_files.md

 3. **Update Vital Signs**: Add or remove vital signs in `vital_col_names` based on available data
 4. **Customize NA Values**: Adjust the `na_values` list to match your institution's representation of missing data
 5. **Update Grouping Files**: Create mapping files that reflect your institution's classification of medications, labs, and bed units
+6. **Configure Text Processing**: Adjust the parameters in the `text_processing` section to customize how radiology and clinical notes are processed:
+   - Set `text_col` to match your dataset's column name containing the note text
+   - Set `clean_text` to `false` if you want to preserve the original text format
+   - Adjust `max_length` to limit the text length for processing very large notes
+   - For clinical notes, set `extract_sections` to `true` to automatically identify and extract common note sections (history, physical exam, assessment, plan)